dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Data that is contained in the clients request should be mapped to an object that exists within the backend of the API.
 This allows for a safe and secure conversion of data for the server to deal with, in addition to sending back a bad request Status Code if a field does not match.

 Avoid using hardcoded request.getParameters to place data into queries for insertion into a database.
-One way of doin this is to map data to an identical model of the object so that another layer of validation is ensured.
+One way of doing this is to map data to an identical model of the object so that another layer of validation is ensured.

 For example, the Book class is set out as such in this examples C#.
 ```code